-It took some days after VJ Day for news to reach Khanburi and Durnford was finally liberated on 2 September 1945.
+It took some days after VJ Day for news to reach Khanburi, and Durnford was finally liberated on 2 September 1945.
 Thanks to the efforts of Earl Mountbatten he was one of 1,134 FEPOW repatriated from Rangoon to Southampton on the P & O liner ‘Corfu’: arriving on 8 October: the first of 22 ships carrying FEPOW to dock here.
-No families or girlfriends were allowed to meet them, but they were greeted on board the ship by General Sir Ronald Adam: the Adjutant General and by Lord Nathan, the Acting War Minister, who gave each FEPOW a written message of welcome from King George VI and Queen Elizabeth.
+It was during the homeward journey that cable-grams and letters had been received through the Recovered Prisoner-of -War Mail Centre, one of these was from John's fiancée saying she had married someone else.
+No families or girlfriends were allowed to meet them, but they were greeted on board the ship by General Sir Ronald Adam, the Adjutant General; and by Lord Nathan, the Acting War Minister, who gave each FEPOW a written message of welcome from King George VI and Queen Elizabeth.
 John Durnford has written poems describing his return to Southampton, which feature here.

-On disembarkation John and his fellow FEPOW were kept for two days under canvas on Southampton Common before he was given a rail warrant to return to his parents’ home in Bath, having not seen each other for over four years.
-Other FEPOW were not so lucky: returning home to find that their wives had re-married and girlfriends had not waited.
+On disembarkation John and his fellow FEPOW were kept for two days under canvas on Southampton Common before he was given a rail warrant to return to his parents’ home in Bath, having not seen them for over four years.
+On returning home many FEPOW were to find that wives had re-married and girlfriends had not waited.
 All had to acclimatise to relationships that they had not had for four years.

-In common with many thousands of his fellow FEPOW survivors the Peace was not kind to John Durnford.
-Although he took a regular commission as a Captain and pilot in the Army Air Corps, the memories of his time as a FEPOW were always fresh and he suffered from bouts of severe depression and alcoholism.
+In common with many thousands of his fellow FEPOW survivors, the peace was not kind to John Durnford.
+Although he took a regular commission as a Captain and pilot in the Army Air Corps, the memories of his time as a FEPOW were always fresh and he suffered from bouts of severe depression.
 Following a breakdown when flying in North Africa in 1952, he was retired from the Army on an 80% invalid pension, rising eventually to 100%.

 John Durnford’s poem Dedication, written for a reunion of the 18th (East Anglian) Division at the House of Commons on 7 October 1956, forms the cornerstone for FEPOW 75.